Jambalaya Challenge

 Rules may be subject to amendment.
 Decisions of the Jambalaya Challenge Director are final.

-Please note latest rule changes for in red.
+Please note important items in red.

-• participant must be a paid 2024 member of RSFF by April 1st
+• participant must be a paid 2025 member of RSFF by April 1st

-• the contest begins January 1st and ends 11:59pm on November 30th
+• the contest begins January 1st (12:01am) and ends November 30th (11:59pm)

 • all fish must be caught on flies and fly fishing equipment